Iran war narrative in Western media inverts documented chronology: U.S. and Israel struck first. Iranian retaliation became the story of aggression.

 Iranian Retaliatory Strikes Followed a Documented Timeline

-On March 19, Iranian missiles struck the Haifa oil refinery in northern Israel.
-Four people were wounded in Kiryat Shmona when missiles fired from Lebanon hit the town.
+On March 19, Iranian missiles hit Haifa’s oil refinery in northern Israel.
+Missiles fired from Lebanon struck Kiryat Shmona, wounding four.
 On March 21, following the Natanz strike, Iran fired on Dimona and Arad, injuring nearly 180 people.
 Each of these events occurred after U.S.-Israeli operations had already begun and after nuclear infrastructure had been targeted.
 None of these strikes originated the conflict.
 They responded to it.

 The targets included military-adjacent infrastructure and population centers, which Western media framed as unprovoked aggression despite the timeline showing otherwise.
 Iranian retaliation became the story of escalation.
 U.S.-Israeli strikes — including repeated attacks on nuclear facilities and the killing of Iran’s supreme leader on the first day of the war — appeared in coverage as preconditions rather than causes.
 The frame inverted cause and effect so completely that Iran’s defensive posture became the threat and its attackers became the aggrieved parties.